mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 Most of my relationships have just sort of faded away.
 No big blow up, no "it's not you, it's me", no scandals.
 The daily messages turn into weekly messages, then every other week, until one day I realize that I don't remember the last time I saw her.
 It usually ends with me sitting in the dark staring at her name on the screen, knowing it's been too long to say I'm sorry.
 (Maybe at the very end, I should also make a whimpering sound or something...)

 I know the pattern well enough now to know when it is happening.
-That's the worse part.
+That's the worst part.
 To know that it is happening yet to still do nothing.
 The last real time, I always knew the relationship was never going to be forever and yet still, why did I let it end like that?

 I know it's such a god damned cliche, but I think I'm scared of getting too close.
 While there isn't a single root cause, once upon a time, someone very close to me betrayed my trust.
-I was a teenager when that happened, and although there were certainly lot of other things going on during that time, ever since I've found it difficult to let myself get too close to anyone.
+I was a teenager when that happened, and although there were certainly a lot of other things going on during that time, ever since I've found it difficult to let myself get too close to anyone.

-So here's how it usually plays out: at some point in a relationship, I'll start growing increasing concerned that I'm letting my partner down, thus setting myself up for them to hurt me.
+So here's how it usually plays out: at some point in a relationship, I'll start growing increasingly concerned that I'm letting my partner down, thus setting myself up for them to hurt me.
 I still feel this even though I've never had anyone ever hurt me like that.
 Still, it's easier to let it all just fade away, or just to never put myself out there in the first place.
 I guess the problem is that those solutions leave me feeling pretty shitty.

 </section>
 <section markdown="1">